ljqcodelove/ChatBI2.0/README.md

 # ChatBI2.0
 ChatBI2.0 Towards Natural Language to Complex Business Intelligence SQL

-We will upload our datasets on 21/3/2025.
+We expect to upload our two datasets on March 25, 2025, primarily due to the desensitization of some private data, which is the only bottleneck.